prettier/plugin-ruby/README.md

 * `inlineConditionals` - When it fits on one line, allow if and unless statements to use the modifier form.
 * `inlineLoops` - When it fits on one line, allow while and until statements to use the modifier form.
+* `preferHashLabels` - When possible, use the shortened hash key syntax, as opposed to hash rockets.
 * `preferSingleQuotes` - When double quotes are not necessary for interpolation, prefer the use of single quotes for string literals.

 ## Known limitations